 So yes, it is worth it.
 And it's part of being an ethical Tarot business owner.

 Look at your website and other materials you use in your business.
 Are you using images, content, videos, etc. that are not your own?
 Have you requested copyright permission to use each and every one of them?
 If not, do it now.
-It will save you a lot of pain and hassle later down the track.
+It will save you a lot of pain and hassle later down the track and protect you from getting sued for copyright infringement.